AliceTheHive/NodeRedDoSDetection/README.md

 The database will contain a AST and CFG within the AST for every JavaScript input file.
 Labels, Relationshiptypes and Properties are defined in JavaScriptToNeo4J/db.

+To run my current run configiguration execute `mvn clean install exec:java`.
+[Maven](https://maven.apache.org/) needs to be installed and on your path.
+This configurations are used by me to validate my work.
+They will change quickly and will be not documented.
+Example usage programs might be added later.
+If you use Intelij the run configuration I use are shared as well.

 ### NodeRedDoS
 Contains all the JSON-Representation of Node-Red DoS Attacks used.
 Will contain also programs to measure the impact of this attacks on a [Wamp Server](http://www.wampserver.com/en/) (Version 2.5, default configuration).